Leavening agent: Sourdough starter

 Sourdough starters are made from mixtures of flour and water that is allowed to ferment at room temperature usually for a week or more using natural yeasts and acid forming bacteria found on the wheat and from the local environment.
 Once formed the starter is maintained by a process of periodically 'feeding' it with flour and water and a portion of it is added as needed to dough to raise the bread.

 French sponge

-French sponge (also known as poolish) is a preferment that uses bakers yeast and flour which is fermented for 2-8 hours.
+French sponge (also known as poolish) is a preferment that uses bakers yeast and flour which is fermented for 2–8 hours.

 Italian sponge

-Italian sponge (also known as a biga) uses bakers yeast and is prefermented for 12 hours, this results in a more alcoholic smelling dough, and can result in larger holes in the final bread crumb.
+Italian sponge (also known as a biga) uses bakers yeast and is prefermented for 12 hours.
+This results in a more alcoholic smelling dough, and can result in larger holes in the final bread crumb.
+Biga is typically produced without the addition of salt.
+It is often used to strengthen dough and improve its structure, and has a complex flavor and enhanced texture due to its long fermentation period.

 Old dough

 In old dough, the dough is risen, and then a fraction of the dough is removed and stored for the next loaf.
 For short periods it is stored in a bowl, for longer periods it is refrigerated.